Stay tuned for a new application and a new schedule for Bikes for All Mainers in 2018. Congratulations to all of the graduates from 2017!

 - Training on maintaining a bicycle, safe bicycle riding practices, and using accessories

-The program will run for 6 months starting in May and aims to graduate 24 people in 2017.
+The program hopes to increases the number of graduates in 2018 to 30 students .
 We strongly encourage all persons who do not have other means of transportation to participate.
 Applicants will be chosen based on application date, availability, and willingness to commit to the program.

 Provided by the Portland Gear Hub and the Bicycle Coalition of Maine

 - NPR’s Marketplace Report (July 12, 2016): Bicycle classes help Maine refugees get around town

 - Leg Work: Bikes and Lessons Give New Mainers Access (Source)

 - Bikes for New Mainers (American Bicyclist)